-The focus of APAC, APAC's majority shareholder Magnus and Magnus' wholly owned subsidiary Antig Investments Pte.
-Ltd. (collectively referred to as "Group") is to resolve investment dispute through consultations and negotiations with the Government of the Republic of Indonesia under the agreement between the Government of the Republic of Singapore and the Government of the Republic of Indonesia on the Promotion and Protection of Investments and the Agreement between the Government of Australia and the Government of the Republic of Indonesia concerning the Promotion and Protection of Investments.
+APAC, APAC's majority shareholder Magnus and Magnus' wholly owned subsidiary Antig Investments Pte.
+Ltd. (collectively referred to as "Group") aim to resolve the investment dispute through consultations and negotiations with the Government of the Republic of Indonesia under the agreement between the Government of the Republic of Singapore and the Government of the Republic of Indonesia on the Promotion and Protection of Investments and the Agreement between the Government of Australia and the Government of the Republic of Indonesia concerning the Promotion and Protection of Investments.
+The Group has decided to halt the filling of Request for Arbitration against the government of Republic of Indonesia via arbitration at the International Centre for Settlement of Investment Disputes until the outcome of any potential acquisition has been determined.